smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 ### Automatic Tag Cleanup Using Managers

-The manager API of sdl_ios and sdl_java_suite should recognize the new parameter `hyperTextSupported` and scan strings to see if unsupported elements are requested by the app.
+The manager API of the SDL libraries should recognize the new parameter `hyperTextSupported` and scan strings to see if unsupported elements are requested by the app.
 When a manager wants to generate a RPC it should scan the string and send a cleaned up version of the string in the RPC.
 For instance when the `ScreenManager` generates a new `Show` request it should set the main fields to a cleaned up version of the manager's text fields.

 Example:
 The head unit provided information that `mainField1` can support the hyper text elements `b` and `i`.
 If a developer sets `screenManager.textField1` to a string like `<b>Hello <u>World!</u></b>`, the manager should scan the text field and clean it up to `<b>Hello World!</b>` before setting the string to `Show.mainField1` in the RPC request.